Skip to main content

 The benefits of exercise for older people?

-• Reduces health issues including high blood pressure, high cholesterol, type 2 diabetes, joint and bone conditions, heart disease and some cancers
+• Reduce health issues, including high blood pressure, high cholesterol, type 2 diabetes, joint and bone conditions, heart disease and some cancers

-• Reduces the risk of falls and injury
+• Reduce the risk of falls and injury

-• Reduces health issues including high blood pressure, high cholesterol, type 2 diabetes, joint and bone conditions, heart disease and some cancers
+• Reduce health issues, including high blood pressure, high cholesterol, type 2 diabetes, joint and bone conditions, heart disease and some cancers

-• Reduces the risk of falls and injury
+• Reduce the risk of falls and injury

 Read less...